 Martin Luther King Triangle

-Hattie Carthan Garden
+Hattie Carthan Garden and Playground

 Hattie Carthan (1900–1984) was a Bedford-Stuyvesant resident who always had an interest in trees.
 When she noticed conditions in her neighborhood beginning to deteriorate, Mrs. Carthan began replanting trees there, and in the process, helped found the Bedford-Stuyvesant Neighborhood Tree Corps and the Green Guerillas.
 Carthan also led the charge to preserve a particular Southern magnolia tree (Magnolia grandiflora) that became a symbol of the neighborhood.
 The tree, rare in the northeast, was brought on a ship from North Carolina in 1885.
 Carthan not only succeeded in having a wall built to protect this tree but also spearheaded the successful attempt to designate it an official city landmark in 1970.
 It is one of only two trees to be designated as such (and after the 1998 death of the Weeping beech in Queens, the only tree still standing).

 Carthan continued her campaign by convincing the City to convert three nearby abandoned homes into the Magnolia Tree Earth Center.
 The brownstones on Lafayette and Marcy Avenues behind Hattie Carthan Garden date to the 1880s and now feature a mural depicting Mrs. Carthan.
 The Center gained not-for-profit status in 1972.
 In 1998, Parks named the site to honor Carthan.